Blueprint Travelers

 Views of a vineyard in Valle de Uco

 The bodegas allow you to have an intimate understanding of the wine-making process.
 The tours are led by sommeliers or winemakers, giving you an educated perspective of each bodega’s history, wine flavor, and overall process.
+Below are some of the best Mendoza wineries in the region and visiting all three will allow you to experience highly regarded bodegas but in various different environments.

 Bodega Monteviejo – This beautiful, modern bodega is what you picture when you think about a winery.
 It combines incredible brick, concrete, and plaster architecture with the beautiful vista to make it a surreal place to visit.
 The tour itself walks you through the whole process of winemaking and finishes with a tasting of four of their wines.
 They produce smaller batches of wines as well as larger exports out of Mendoza that were all delicious.